Finder: Searching for Files

 ->size('<=', 200);

-The date() method filters by the date the file was last modified.
-The values can be absolute or relative to the current date and time, for example, this is how to find files changed in the last two weeks:
+The date() method filters by the file's last modification date.
+Values can be absolute dates or relative to the current date and time.
+For example, this finds files modified within the last two weeks:

 Finder::findFiles('*.php')